Admissions Requirements

 - The applicant’s prior education must also include successful completion of (1) courses in mathematics that include a calculus sequence and differential equations and (2) a course in fluid mechanics or hydraulics is strongly recommended.

-- If your prior education does not include the prerequisites listed above, you may still be admitted under provisional status, followed by full admission once you have completed the missing prerequisites.
+- If your prior education does not include the prerequisites listed above, you may still enroll under provisional status, followed by full admission once you have completed the missing prerequisites.
 Missing prerequisites may be completed with Johns Hopkins Engineering or at another regionally accredited institution.
 A grade of B– or better must have been earned in each of the prerequisite courses.

 - When reviewing an application, the candidate’s academic and professional background will be considered.